Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Family: Ranidae

-Genus: Rana
+Genus: Lithobates

 Description

 bullfrogThe bullfrog is the largest frog in North America.
 It is 3-6 inches in length.
 Females are usually larger than males.
-Its color can range from light green, to dark green, to dark brown.
+Its color can range from light green to dark green to dark brown.
 Some bullfrogs have patterned bodies, others are solid in color.
-Its underside is pale yellow or white and may be lightly pattenred.
+Its underside is pale yellow or white and may be lightly patterned.
 It has webbed rear feet and powerful rear legs that help it leap as far as 3-6 feet!
 It has large tympanum on the side of its head.
 The tympanum is a circular external eardrum.
 In males, the tympanum is larger than the bullfrog's eye.
 In female's it is the same size or smaller than the bullfrog's eyes.
 The bullfrog does not have dorsolateral ridges.
 Dorsolateral ridges are the ridged lines that run down the backs of most species of frogs.

 Range

-RangeThe bullfrog is native to the eastern United States and Canada from Nova Scotia south to Florida and west to Wisconsin and the Great Plains. it has been introduced to parts of the western United States, Europe, Asia, and South America.
+RangeThe bullfrog is native to the eastern United States and Canada from Nova Scotia south to Florida and west to Wisconsin and the Great Plains.
+It has been introduced to parts of the western United States, Europe, Asia, and South America.

 Habitat